Red Sphinx Books

 • 31) m-maybe m-maybe (a girl’s picture)

-candour and daring which the author bravely trawled through and collected the Google offerings one weekedn in 2010 before adding his own variations on one of Roy’s
+candour and daring which the author bravely trawled through and collected from Google one weekend in 2010 before adding his own variations on one of Roy’s

 iconic works.